Personalized, multidisciplinary approach

-Our multidisciplinary team includes experienced surgical oncologists, medical oncologists, radiation oncologists, radiologists, pathologists, researchers, nurses, physician assistants, and social workers who treat, counsel, and care for each patient with
+Our multidisciplinary team includes experienced surgical, medical, and radiation oncologists, radiologists, pathologists, researchers, nurses, physician assistants, nutritionists, and social workers who care for each patient with dedication and compassion.

 Cervical cancer treatment by stage